 Create and regularly maintain a database showing all the past as well as current claims.
 Generate and send payment bills and keep this database of claims updated.

 Keep the medical practice compliant with ICD-10 by managing the cataloging implications

-Provide an online web/cloud-based server for making the backup and security stronger and create a more affordable software package for the healthcare providers.
+The RCM Software system Provides an online web/cloud-based server for making the backup and security stronger and creating a more affordable software package for the healthcare providers.